Unless you’re offline. Or the server goes down.

 “Driving is for everyone.”
 Those are the first, and only words, in Gran Turismo’s opening video.
 You’d be forgiven for thinking it was real; that’s how good some parts of it look, especially the cars.
 There’s soft music and rolling landscapes, wide shots of beautiful automobiles tearing down back roads and jockeying for position on the track.
 Gran Turismo has always been a celebration of the beauty of cars and the thrill of driving them.
 “Driving is for everyone,” the video proclaims, and after spending any length of time with Gran Turismo Sport, you’ll know Polyphony Digital believes every word, and you’ll probably believe it, too.

 I’m embarrassed to admit I’ve never really played a Gran Turismo game before.
-I love cars, and typing that sentence feels like being a film snob who admits he’s never seen Citizen Kane or The Godfather.
+I love cars, and typing that sentence feels like being a film snob who admits he’s never seen Citizen Kane.
 I knew about it – about the massive number of cars and tracks and weird eccentricities that were unique to the series – but I’d never sampled it myself for any serious length of time.
 My experience was limited solely to demos and the odd race against a friend.
 Luckily, Gran Turismo Sport is an excellent place for newcomers to start.

 " Each and every one of the 162 cars here features Polyphony Digital’s fabled attention to detail.
 This extends to the tracks, as well, which look stunning, bre-baked or not, and the game’s clean and easy-to-navigate menus. "